Mock Clinics: What Is The Medicine Challenge?

 In medical practice (and most other jobs, actually!), you rarely work alone: every case is tackled by a team from different specialties, and therefore it’s essential to be able to communicate the information you gain to others.
 The information you give across needs to be complete, clear and accurate to avoid complications.
 By preparing and presenting your case to your fellow students, you’ll get to see and overcome the challenges of conveying patient information.

 Our medical challenge is also a really exciting and fun experience for aspiring medics!
-Getting the chance to try out exactly what you’re working towards at school is a really enjoyable experience, and is just one of the ways our summer course can be the most memorable summer of your life.
+Getting the chance to try out exactly what you’re working towards at school is a really enjoyable experience, and is just one of the ways our Oxford Summer School can be the most memorable summer of your life.

 Next steps for young medical students